NDC Mediagroep

-Mediahuis Noord, formerly known as NDC Mediagroep, is a Dutch publisher of newspapers, magazines, and websites focused on the three northern provinces of the Netherlands: Drenthe, Friesland and Groningen.
-It is owned by Mediahuis, a Belgian company.
-Headquarters are in Leeuwarden, other offices are in Groningen and Meppel.
-In addition to three main provinces, NDC publishes and distributes also in the Kop van Overijssel, Noordoostpolder, and northern Flevoland.
+NDC Mediagroep, previously known as FGDP and later as Mediahuis Noord, was a Dutch publisher of newspapers, magazines, and websites focused on the three northern provinces of the Netherlands: Drenthe, Friesland and Groningen.
+It was owned by FB Oranjewoud and its final years by Mediahuis, a Belgian company.
+Headquarters were in Leeuwarden, other offices are in Groningen and Meppel.
+In addition to three main provinces, NDC published and distributed also in the Kop van Overijssel, Noordoostpolder, and northern Flevoland.

 History

 1752–1990: Leeuwarder Courant and Friese Pers

-The early history of the Mediahuis Noord starts with the first publication in Leeuwarden of the Leeuwarder Courant by Abraham Ferwerda, on 29 July 1752.
+The earliest history of the Mediahuis Noord started with the first publication in Leeuwarden of the Leeuwarder Courant by Abraham Ferwerda, on 29 July 1752.
 After Ferwerda's death, his son-in-law, Doeke Ritske Smeding, took over and led the paper though the French occupation, during which many Dutch papers were shut down by the occupier.
 Smeding died in 1814; Pieter Koumans Smeding, his cousin, ran the paper until 1854.
 His heirs owned the newspaper until 1947.

 On 1 January 1955 the publishers the Leeuwarder Courant of Leeuwarden the Friese Koerier of Heerenveen, founded as De Koerier on 16 April 1945 as a resistance newspaper, merged to form the Friese Pers.
 On 1 November 1969, the Friese Koerier was merged into the Leeuwarder Courant.